 Section 103-53, HRS, contracts with the State or counties; tax clearances, assignments, and section 103D-310(c), HRS, responsibility of offerors, only to the extent necessary to waive the Internal Revenue Service (IRS) tax clearance requirement.
-Due to COVID-19, the IRS has been unable to provide federal tax clearances timely and currently, there are approximately 1,000 such requests pending with the IRS.
+Due to COVID-19, the IRS has been unable to provide federal tax clearances timely.
 Without a federal tax clearance, prospective contractors are unable to obtain a Hawai'i Compliance Express certificate and are unable to enter or receive final payments on contracts with the State and counties.